 On the first day of your journey, you'll be greeted at the airport by a cruise representative who will assist with your transfer to the JW Marriott hotel.
 Enjoy free time in Quito and settle in.

-After breakfast, you will transfer to the airport for your flight to Baltra Galapagos.
+After breakfast, you will transfer to the airport for your flight to Baltra, Galapagos.
 During World War II, Baltra served as a U.S. military base protecting the Panama Canal from enemy attack.
-Now the cactus-strewn landscapes of Baltra are home to the region’s main airport and where you will meet the ship.
-From the airport, it is just a short bus and Zodiac ride to the ship for embarkation.
+Now its cactus-strewn landscapes are home to the region’s main airport and where you will meet the ship.
+From the airport, it's a short bus ride and Zodiac ride to the ship for embarkation.

 Each voyage is unique.
 Listed below is a sample of the islands you may visit during your expedition: